sen-team8/user-manual/part4/intranet.md

-Intranet widget provides its users with full access to Da-iict’s intranet.
-Users can access different folders and files available on the Intranet of Da-iict.
+Intranet widget provides its users with full access to DA-IICT’s Intranet.
+Users can access different folders and files available on the Intranet of DA-IICT.
 Also, all the folders and files are direclty linked to intranet, so users will have the same files/folders as in the Intranet.
 It provides the feature of starring the favorite and most used folders.
 These folders then can be accessed directly from the Intranet widget.

 ###Accessing Intranet Widget
  Click on the `Intranet` widget to get the full screen view for accessing it.